British Optical Association: British Optical Association Museum

-The British Optical Association Museum was founded in London, England, by John H. Sutcliffe OBE in January 1901 as a collection of historic spectacles and visual aids designed to illustrate the development of corrective eyewear.
-It subsequently expanded its collecting activities to encompass ophthalmic instrumentation and the depiction of optometric subject matter in works of art such as paintings, prints and sculpture.
-With over 27,000 catalogued objects (including archives) it may be judged one of the most comprehensive and high quality collections of its type.
+The British Optical Association Museum was founded in London, England, by John H. Sutcliffe, OBE, in January 1901 as a collection of historic spectacles and visual aids designed to illustrate the development of corrective eyewear.
+It subsequently expanded the scope of its collection to encompass ophthalmic instrumentation and the depiction of optometric subject matter in works of art such as paintings, prints and sculpture.
+With over 27,000 catalogued objects (including archives) it may be judged as one of the most comprehensive and high quality collections of its type.
 It is believed to be the oldest such museum to be open to the public.
 Many of its objects are rare survivals and several are unique.

 The museum is located at the College of Optometrists at the north end of Craven Street, adjacent to Charing Cross railway station in Westminster.
 Visits to the museum gallery are free and by advance appointment only.

 The BOA Museum provides a heritage service to the College, the WCSM and the wider optical professions.
 The public may visit the exhibition rooms (the Sutcliffe Room and Giles Room) by prior appointment or pay for a guided tour of the College meeting rooms in which various exhibits are displayed.
 Museum staff are available to give external lectures and objects are frequently lent to temporary exhibitions at other accredited museums in the UK and occasionally overseas.

 The BOA Museum is a UK Accredited Museum and a member of the London Museums of Health & Medicine.